nopnop2002/esp-idf-cron/README.md

 10:00:10 Wake up a task again.
 But the task is still running.
 10:00:15 Task ends.
 The task wakes up immediately.
 ```
-You have to consider task execution time.
+You must consider the time required to perform the task.

 # Screen Shot
 Tasks are different in the morning and afternoon.